HL7-cz/szz/input/pagecontent/examples.md

 ### SZZ examples

 - [Example of an SZZ for an emergency record](Bundle-cz-example-bundle-emergencyrecord.html) - Example of an SZZ with a fully completed emergency record
-- [Example of an SZZ for a screening and preventive examinations record](Bundle-cz-example-bundle-screeningrecord.html) - Example of an SZZ with a fully completed screening and preventive examinations record for male patient
+- [Example of an SZZ for a screening and preventive examinations record](Bundle-cz-example-bundle-screeningrecord.html) - Example of an SZZ with a completed screening and preventive examinations record for male patient
+- [Example of an SZZ for a screening and preventive examinations record 2](Bundle-cz-example-bundle-screeningrecord2.html) - Example of an SZZ with a completed screening and preventive examinations record for female patient

 ### Profile examples